ekrell/icore_website/news/icore_news_20230213.md

 ![Attending Dr. Tissot's talk](../img/icore_20230210.jpeg)

 - Last Friday, we had a great presentation from the AI2ES Coastal Team
-- We learned about transformers and some of the potential benifits is has over RNNs and LSTMs
+- We learned about transformers and some of their potential benefits over RNNs and LSTMs
 - There was a lot of discussion throughout from both in-person and online attendees
 - One take-away is that the Coastal Team has decided to invest heavily in transformers for their time series prediction (i.e. water level prediction)
 - But it is not clear that transformers are a panacea over other methods when dealing with imagery, spatial data, etc.